tedneward/Worldspine-DnD5e/Races/Dragonborn/index.md

 The blood of a particular type of dragon runs very strong through some dragonborn clans.
 These dragonborn often boast scales that more closely match those of their dragon ancestor — bright red, green, blue, or white, lustrous black, or gleaming metallic gold, silver, brass, copper, or bronze.

 ***Self-Sufficient Clans.*** To any dragonborn, the clan is more important than life itself.
 Dragonborn owe their devotion and respect to their clan above all else, even the gods.
-Each dragonborn’s conduct reflects on the honor of his or her clan, and bringing dishonor to the clan can result in expulsion and exile.
+Each dragonborn's conduct reflects on the honor of his or her clan, and bringing dishonor to the clan can result in expulsion and exile.
 Each dragonborn knows his or her station and duties within the clan, and honor demands maintaining the bounds of that position.

 A continual drive for self-improvement reflects the self-sufficiency of the race as a whole.
 Dragonborn value skill and excellence in all endeavors.
 They hate to fail, and they push themselves to extreme efforts before they give up on something.
 A dragonborn holds mastery of a particular skill as a lifetime goal.
 Members of other races who share the same commitment find it easy to earn the respect of a dragonborn.